SpaceX cargo capsule reaches International Space Station

-CAPE CANAVERAL, Fla.
-(Reuters) - A SpaceX Dragon capsule wrapped up a two-day journey to the International Space Station on Monday, the first U.S. cargo run to the orbital outpost in four months, a NASA TV broadcast showed.
+CAPE CANAVERAL, Fla., Jan 12 (Reuters) - A SpaceX Dragon capsule wrapped up a two-day journey to the International Space Station on Monday, the first U.S. cargo run to the orbital outpost in four months, a NASA TV broadcast showed.

 “We’re excited to have it on board,” station commander Butch Wilmore radioed to Mission Control in Houston.